Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 => 900
 ```

-And you can also see that the recipint is not the proud owner of 100 tokens:
+And you can also see that the recipient is not the proud owner of 100 tokens:

 ```clojure
 (fungible/balance my-token 0xb18a010f0DbA07091A2F521f9593F232115013082c48b43AF5CFB5AE8f26b72e)